yasserhessein/DataAnalysis-and-bigData/README.md

 1- Big Data Analysis: New Algorithms for a New Society.

-2- Ho=ands on Exploratory Data analysis.
+2- Hoands on Exploratory Data analysis.

 3-Applied Text Analysis with Python_ Enabling Language-Aware Data Products with Machine Learning.